National Gallery of Canada

 The National Gallery of Canada (Musée des beaux-arts du Canada), located in the capital city of Ottawa, Ontario, is Canada's national art museum.
 The museum's building takes up 46,621 m2, with 12,400 m2 of space used for exhibiting art.
 It is one of the largest art museums in North America by exhibition space.

 The institution was established in 1880 at the Second Supreme Court of Canada building, and moved to the Victoria Memorial Museum building in 1911.
 In 1913, the Government of Canada passed the National Gallery Act, formally outlining the institution's mandate as a national art museum.
-The museum was moved to the Lorne building in 1960.
+The Gallery was moved to the Lorne Building in 1960.